 Allkindsoftherapy.com was the first directory to evolve the binary gender declaration from male and female to include transgender.
 I am not saying this because I get a Gold Star for being ahead of the game.
 I did it because I saw the change happening.
 This was not selfless.
 Full disclosure, I didn’t know much when I added this ‘feature’ to the directory.
-I am still learning, developing and messing up pronouns along the way.
-I now know I am a cis gender heterosexual whose pronouns are she/her (& that took me a few years.)
+I am still learning, developing, and messing up pronouns along the way.
+I now know I am a cisgender heterosexual whose pronouns are she/her (& that took me a few years.)
 I have a lot to learn about LGBTQI+.
 This is what I know now, which is much like when I was learning about Autism years ago, “Once you have met one person on the Autism Spectrum, you have met one person on the Autism Spectrum.”
-Because processes that a person lives though are rarely a straight line, and because gender is a spectrum, one person’s story is just that, one person’s unique story.
+Because processes that a person lives through are rarely a straight line, and because gender is a spectrum, one person’s story is just that, one person’s unique story.

 If you have a child who identifies as transgender, before focusing primarily on the treatment facility, your family will be profoundly well-served by using a therapist in your area who is an expert, to guide you to a sense of understanding and appreciation of your child’s struggle.
 When you look for that therapist, do not just choose one online based on what they put on their profile.
 Ask a professional who they have WORKED with in the past.
 Ask about their education in regards to gender identity, ask about how many clients they currently serve that trans-identify, and don’t be afraid to ask for, and contact, references.